 Licensing requirements for home healthcare agencies vary from state to state.
 However, the vast majority require agencies to pay for a license.
-Only eight states currently do not require a license:
+Only four states currently do not require a license:

 As for your staff, all registered nurses and licensed practical nurses must be registered to practice in your state.
 Training and licensing requirements for non-skilled caregivers (or those that don’t provide medical care) are different for each state, and some have no established training requirements for non-skilled caregivers.
 Many states are reconsidering their training requirements, given the growing need for home healthcare.

-BrightStar Care only hires screened and licensed caregivers, ensuring that patients receive the best possible quality of care.
+BrightStar Care franchisees only hire screened and licensed caregivers, ensuring that patients receive the best possible quality of care.
 Furthermore, every single BrightStar Care location has a registered nurse overseeing each case.
 This top-notch quality of care sets BrightStar Care apart from competitors.

 Guarding Against Fraud

 State regulation of home healthcare agencies helps guard against fraud and protect patients’ best interests.
 With skyrocketing demand for home healthcare services, many new agencies are popping up to meet that demand, but not all offer quality care and firm ethics.

 For example, federal investigators estimated that fraudulent home healthcare providers have billed more than $100 million dollars between 2012 and 2017.

 As more state authorities recognize the prevalence of home healthcare fraud, it will be increasingly important for prospective home care business owners to align themselves with trusted brands.
 In the face of widespread fraud, consumers will become savvier and seek out agencies with uncompromising standards of care and ethics.
 Additionally, compliance will become more costly for home care companies without established systems.